VGA External Projector Not Detected with Ubuntu on Dell XPS 13

 (Edit 21/01/2015)

-It’s also possible to use the GUI arandr to generate xrandr commands.
+You can also use the GUI tool Arandr to generate xrandr commands.

 $ cat ~/.screenlayout/clone.sh